 - Node.js is also the preferred runtime for mobile applications, after all mobile phones is where the market is moving to.

-- Scalability is something node.js can handle without any interruptions.
+- Scalability is something node.js app development can handle without any interruptions.

 Another Rails & Node.js Instance